|Table of Contents |

 “Spreading the word that it’s ok to talk about your mental health and arming people with the tools to spot the signs when someone is suffering can make all the difference.
 There is always hope for recovery.“

 I subsequently received several emails pressurising me into attending the grievance meeting.
-That’s the reality of how this company deals with mental health.

 Despite her apparent concern for my wellbeing this was a complete and utter farce.
 There was never going to be a good time to deal with a second grievance but I needed to get it sorted so I could try to move on.

-Following two long and very difficult conversations with Occupational Health they agreed the only way for me to move on was for this matter to be dealt and closed.
+Following two long and very difficult conversations with Occupational Health they agreed the only way for me to move on was for this matter to be dealt with and closed.

 Struggling to comprehend what I’d just been asked I told him I was off sick.
 After a long pause he said yes I can see that but thought you may be returning to work because we don’t have a doctor’s note from you.